Mbd06b/bright/README.md

 and 1 Python/Django service which is a RESTful Api wrapper for the codelucas/Newspaper library https://github.com/codelucas/newspaper.

 # Objective
-The objective is to learn by building an app with RESTful microservices to support an agile-like development/learning style.
+The objective is to learn by building an app with RESTful microservices to support an agile-like development/learning.
 The app architechture will be able feed any form of client app (Web and Mobile) and should be scalable with container infrastructure.
 A focus on microserivces should enable an exploration of different technologies and DevOps challenges..